 New Jersey law requires embalming when there are no plans to bury, cremate, or refrigerate a body within 48 hours of death.

-Who has the right to control the disposition of human remains, which includes authorization to embalm, is determined by a person's relationship to the deceased as follows:
+The person(s) with the right to control the disposition of human remains also can authorize embalming, and is determined by a person’s relationship to the decedent as follows:

 - Surviving spouse, New Jersey licensed civil union or registered domestic partner